thejeffreyli/gui_msa/versions/gui_msa_0.07/ReadMe.md

     ./getpot.x test.xyz
     ```

-    The results is written in test.out, and if you use polynomial order 4
+    The results is written in test.out.
-    and symmetry group 2 2 1 as we did in the video, the results in the
-    "test.out" should be the same as those in "expected.out".
-Of course,
-    small numerical error is allowed.

-8. If you would like to use the fit in your own program, pes_shell.f90,
-    basis.f90, gradient.f90, and coeff.dat are necessary.
-Copy these four
-    files to the folder that contains your own program, and in your own
-    Fortran code, insert "use pes_shell", and "call pes_init()", (as we
-    do in the "getpot.f90" example), and you can calculate the potential
-    of any configuration using the "f" function, and the gradient using the
+8. If you would like to use the fit in your own program, 'pes_shell.f90,' 'basis.f90,' 'gradient.f90,' and 'coeff.dat' are necessary.
+Copy these four files to the folder that contains your own program, and in your own Fortran code, insert "use pes_shell", and "call pes_init()", (as we do in the "getpot.f90" example), and you can calculate the potential of any configuration using the "f" function, and the gradient using the "g" function.
-    "g" function.